JieunKwon/The_MERN_stack/README.md

 > MERN stack is a set of JavaScript based technologies used in developing web applications.

-MERN includes four open-source components:
+MERN includes four open-source components.

 These components provide an end-to-end framework for developers to work in.